tburakarslan/propositional-logic-series/README.md

 ## Note

 These files are original teaching resources prepared for the Propositional Logic video series.
 They are intended to support the videos and help viewers practice the basic concepts of formal logic.

+GitHub’s PDF preview may not make every link inside the PDF files clickable.
+For full functionality, download the PDF files and open them with a PDF reader.